Funding liquidity, credit risk and unconventional monetary policy in the Euro area: A GVAR approach: Introduction

 \section{Introduction}

-Large increases in government bond yield spreads and banks' CDS spreads have been among the main symptoms of the Euro area debt crisis.
+Large increases in government bond yield spreads and banks' CDS spreads were among the main symptoms of the Euro area debt crisis.
 Both heightened credit risk and liquidity concerns contributed to fuel the sovereign-banking vicious circle.
-In response to market distress, unprecedented policy interventions were implemented.
+In response to market distress, the European Central Bank (ECB) implemented unprecedented policy interventions.
 Restoring adequate liquidity conditions was a stated goal of these interventions.
 For instance, the ECB launched the Securities Markets Programme (SMP) to ensure ``depth and liquidity" to ``dysfunctional" markets, and extended its long-term refinancing operations (LTRO) to ``support bank lending and liquidity".\footnote{See \url{https://www.ecb.europa.eu/press/pr/date/2010/html/pr100510.en.html}.}

-In this paper we address the empirical relationships between funding liquidity, sovereign bond yields and credit risk in the banking industry within the Euro area, as well as the effects of the ECB's asset purchase programmes.
-To this aim, we estimate a financial global vector autoregressive (GVAR) model (Pesaran, Schuermann and Weiner 2004) for Germany, France, Italy and Spain on monthly data from 2006 to 2017.
+In this paper, we address the empirical relationships between funding liquidity, sov\-\-ereign bond yields and credit risk in the banking industry within the Euro area, as well as the effects of the ECB's asset purchase programmes.
+To this aim, we estimate a financial global vector autoregressive (GVAR) model (\citealt{pesaranetal04}) for Germany, France, Italy and Spain on monthly data from 2006 to 2017.
 The endogenous variables of the model are interest rates and trading volumes in the repo markets, sovereign bond yields and CDS spreads for large banks.
 Trading volume in the repo market is taken as a proxy for funding liquidity, while CDS spreads isolate credit risk components in the banking sector, which are closely related to sovereign risk in the Euro area.
 Also, the presence of government yields in the model allows to characterize the empirical behavior of the market value of collateral.
-Collateralized borrowing, especially through the repo market, is an important source of funding for traders and is a key determinant of market liquidity.
+Collateralized borrowing, especially through the repo market, is an important source of funding for traders and financial institutions, and is a key determinant of market liquidity.